Web Analytics Made Easy -

 Compassion is affective empathy in response to other people’s suffering.
 The more cognitive empathy is accompanied by affective empathy, the more it controls behavior.

 - The closer the relation to the suffering individual, the more affective empathy becomes dominant.
 The root of compassion is the biological utility function and the corresponding family relations.
 But the feeling of closeness can also emerge independent of the family.
 The more intense the suffering of an individual, the less he/she is a competitor, rival or opponent.
-It is easier to stay emotionally distant; if the victim is self-responsible for his/her suffering, but only up to a certain point.
-In extreme cases of suffering the judgment prevails, that nobody deserves such a fate.
+It is easier to stay emotionally distant if the victim is responsible for his/her suffering, but only up to a certain point.
+In extreme cases of suffering the judgment prevails that nobody deserves such fate.
 The saying “I wouldn’t wish this on my worst enemy” catches the essence of this phenomenon.

-Example: A person sometimes changes his/her character within lifetime in such a way, that he/she seems to be a different person.
+Example: A person sometimes changes his/her character within a lifetime in such a way that he/she seems to be a different person.
 The “person of age 15” does not much care about the “person of age 50” and smokes e.g. fully conscious of the risk of lung cancer.
-This lack of compassion within the same person is similar to the one across different persons.
+This lack of compassion within the same person is similar to the one across different people.

 Justice